One-to-One Integrative Therapy Sessions with Fiona

 Bespoke One-to-One Sessions

 In our one-to-one sessions I offer three ways of working with the Integrated Self-Framework, option one is to spread the modalities over multiple sessions, this allows us to dive more deeply into your issues without triggering nervous system overwhelm.
 These are tailor made one-one sessions that are led by you.
-Option two is to integrated all three modalities into one session, this is best for times when you are feeling well-resourced, grounded, and have built a strong rapport with me.
+Option two is to integrate all three modalities into one session, this is best for times when you are feeling well-resourced, grounded, and have built a strong rapport with me.
 Option three is to use the Trauma Informed Yoga framework and work through the three phases of the programme in combination with psychotherapy sessions using parts work therapy and EFT.

 Option One: Using the Integrated-Self Framework Over a Number of Sessions